The Water’s Journey

 The Middle Yuba River begins at Jackson Meadows Reservoir in Sierra County.
 It meanders through narrow, steep canyons until it reaches the 75-foot-high Our House Dam southwest of Camptonville, near the Sierra and Nevada County line.

 Upstream of Our House Dam, water is diverted into a 3.8-mile-long tunnel that carries it to Oregon Creek.
-Yuba Water Agency’s diversion of this water is spelled out in an agreement with the Federal Energy Regulatory Commission and an additional agreement with the California Department of Fish and Wildlife.
+Yuba Water Agency’s diversion of this water is detailed in an agreement with the Federal Energy Regulatory Commission and an additional agreement with the California Department of Fish and Wildlife.

 The South Yuba River